-Figures from the United States Bureau of Labor Statistics show that around 10 per cent of all fatalities in the workplace are a result of homicide, and 79 per cent of workplace homicides are the result of gun violence.
+Figures from the United States Bureau of Labor Statistics show that around 10 % of all fatalities in the workplace are a result of homicide, and 79 % of workplace homicides are the result of gun violence.

-A separate FBI report identified that 45 per cent of mass shooting events over a 13 year period to 2013 took place in a commercial environment.
+A separate FBI report identified that 45 % of mass shooting events over a 13 year period to 2013 took place in a commercial environment.

 Is your company prepared to deal with an active shooter situation?
 Pass the test!